 When we assume good intentions, we realize that no one purposefully tried to screw up our order.
 Our boss isn’t trying to make us miserable.
 Our girlfriend or boyfriend isn’t trying to make us upset.
 There might be an upsetting situation, but rarely is the other party intentionally trying to hurt us.
 In fact, oftentimes they’re hurting too and just expressing it differently.

 When it comes to conflict, it’s not something to be avoided, but rather, embraced.
-We can be polite and civil about it and we should never personally attack someone, but engaging in dialogue and finding common ground is the only way we can truly connect and come to resolution.
+We can be polite and civil about it and we should never personally attack someone, but engaging in dialogue and finding common ground is the only way we can truly connect and come to a resolution.

 We are all gifts in the world.
 We have an important role and limitless potential.
 We all deserve to have our needs and yearnings met and to be happy.
 So engage!
 Embrace conflict!
 Don’t back down!